 9. Join the IWD community on Facebook.

-10. Search International Women's Day events in the U.K. and decide what you'll attend.
+10. Search International Women's Day events near you — and go!

 11. Watch International Women's Day videos on YouTube.

-12. Embed the #PledgeForParity widget on your own website or blog.
+12. Embed the #BeBoldForChange widget on your own website or blog.

 13. Make an online donation to your favourite women's charity.

 14. Make your website or blog purple in honour of #PaintItPurple.
-Purple symbolises justice and dignity — two values strongly connected to women's equality.
+Purple symbolizes justice and dignity — two values strongly connected to women's equality.